Jails emptied in the pandemic. Should they stay that way?

 “Reducing the incarcerated population across the country is possible,” said Jacob Kang-Brown, a senior research associate at the Vera Institute of Justice and author of the new report.
 “We saw decreases in big cities, small cities, rural counties and the suburbs, but the increase we see is troubling.”

 In the Genesee County Jail in New York, where Reed recently began a six-month sentence for petit larceny, there were, for a time, only 35 people jailed, down from 90 before the pandemic, according to data compiled by the Vera Institute.
 Defendants had court dates pushed off, and judges went to extra lengths to allow people to wait at home rather than in jail.
-(New York’s bail reform law also went into effect in early 2020 and reduced jail populations even further.)
 By March, there were 54 people jailed in the county lockup.